Subscription Modal Banner

 • Insurance - This is to compensate for any losses or cover expenses in case of disasters and customer complaints.

-• Data back-up - Data is an integral part of your operation.
-So make sure that everything, from customer details to financial records and even social media analytics reports, is being backed up from time to time (via cloud or a separate hard drive).
+• Data backup - Data is an integral part of your operation.
+Make sure that everything, from customer details to financial records and even social media analytics reports, is backed up from time to time (via cloud or a separate hard drive).
 Data loss makes business continuity more than challenging.

-• Back-up source of income - The pandemic has taught businesses to have an alternative source of income on standby in case worse comes to worst.
+• Back-up source of income - The pandemic taught businesses to secure an alternative source of income in case worse comes to worst.

 • Comprehensive exit plan - If you and your partners decide to dissolve the business, the procedure in your contract should be specific and foolproof.
 That way, all of you’ll be able to avoid misunderstandings and conflict.